 Which path are you going to choose?

 Does this sound familiar?

-Thoughts racing, heart pounding, and that feeling in our chest that something just isn’t right.
-The “what ifs,” the “should haves,” and the doubt that holds us hostage to a future we can’t control.
+Thoughts racing, heart pounding, and that feeling in my chest that something just isn’t right.
+The “what ifs,” the “should haves,” and the doubt that holds me hostage to a future I can’t control.

-“Just be in the moment” is the advice we can’t hear because our minds are too busy ruminating on a past we can’t change or a future we can’t control.
+“Just be in the moment” is the advice I can’t hear because my mind is too busy ruminating on the past that I can’t change or the future that I can’t control.

 Paralyzing.
 Stuck.
 Lost.
-That’s what being in this moment feels like for us.
-Running on a treadmill to nowhere, we wonder why fatigue is our everyday norm.
-And those short-lived moments of peace and joy scare us because we don’t want the fall to hurt us more.
+That’s what being in this moment feels like for me.
+Running on a treadmill to nowhere, I wonder why fatigue is my everyday norm.
+And those short-lived moments of peace and joy scare me because I don’t want the fall to hurt even more.

-“It will be okay” is a confidence we don’t trust.
+“It will be okay” is a confidence I don’t trust.

-“Just relax” confirms that no one understands us.
+“Just relax” confirms that no one understands me.

-“You’re so strong” is a compliment we don’t believe because we are too stuck on “Am I good enough?” or “What if people find out who I really am?”
+“You’re so strong” is a compliment I don’t believe because I am too stuck on “Am I good enough?” or “What if people find out who I really am?”

+Which path are you going to choose?